ta2fb/pyex_cc/{{cookiecutter.project_name}}/README.rst

     conda create --name {{cookiecutter.namespace_name}}.{{cookiecutter.subpackage_name}} python={{cookiecutter.python_version}}
     conda activate {{cookiecutter.namespace_name}}.{{cookiecutter.subpackage_name}}

-3. Install the code and development dependencies in the current conda environment
+3. Install the code and development dependencies in the current conda environment.
+The pip-compile commands are only needed when updating packages, pip-sync is needed to install/sync the dependencies of your environment.

 .. code-block:: bash